harness/gitops-agent-helm-chart/README.md

 Agent installations connecting to Self Managed Platform (SMP) Harness installs should make sure to set the following fields.

 * `harness.smpManagerURL` - The URL you use to log into Harness (e.g. https://harness.company.net)
-* `harness.certBundle` - Certificates to trust for connectivity from the agent, such as the CA cert chain or self signed cert used by your SMP install.
+* `harness.certBundle` - Certificates to trust for connectivity from the agent.
+Should contain the list of endpoint certificates that need trusted from the agent, such as the SMP host and git repository servers.